CMarcher/TraceIt/README.md

 It allows standards to be selected and added to subjects, grades to be chosen for those standards, and then presents your progress visually through several chart types.

+# Technology used

+- Xamarin Forms
+- SQLite

 # Availability

 TraceIt is currently available on the [App Store](https://apps.apple.com/nz/app/traceit-ncea-tracker/id1527893664) and [Play Store](https://play.google.com/store/apps/details?id=com.bccodespace.traceit).